glpi-project/docdev/source/devapi/acl.rst

 * `haveRightsAnd <https://forge.glpi-project.org/apidoc/class-Session.html#_haveRightsAnd>`_
 * `haveRightsOr <https://forge.glpi-project.org/apidoc/class-Session.html#_haveRightsOr>`_

 All above functions return a boolean.
-If we want a graceful die of the page we have equivalent function but with a ``check`` prefix instead ``have``:
+If we want a graceful die of your pages, we have equivalent function but with a ``check`` prefix instead ``have``:

 * `checkRight <https://forge.glpi-project.org/apidoc/class-Session.html#_checkRight>`_
 * `checkRightsAnd <https://forge.glpi-project.org/apidoc/class-Session.html#_checkRightsAnd>`_
 * `checkRightsOr <https://forge.glpi-project.org/apidoc/class-Session.html#_checkRightsOr>`_

-If you need to check a right directly in a SQL query, use a logical `& <https://dev.mysql.com/doc/refman/5.7/en/bit-functions.html>`_ and `| <http://php.net/manual/fr/language.operators.bitwise.php>`_ operators, ex for users:
+If you need to check a right directly in a SQL query, use bitwise `& <https://dev.mysql.com/doc/refman/5.7/en/bit-functions.html>`_ and `| <http://php.net/manual/fr/language.operators.bitwise.php>`_ operators, ex for users:

 .. code-block:: php